 - The share components in this Division include licensed environmental water as defined in section 8 of the Act.
-The Environmental Water Register maintained by the Department of Planning, Industry and Environment provides a record of licensed environmental water, as well as other water intended to be used for environmental purposes. - As at 1 July 2020, there are 6 access licences with share components totalling 4,243 ML that are not identified as licensed environmental water but are intended to be used for environmental purposes.
+The Environmental Water Register maintained by the Department of Planning, Industry and Environment provides a record of licensed environmental water, as well as other water intended to be used for environmental purposes. - As at 1 July 2020On the commencement of this Plan, there are 6six access licences with share components totalling 4,243 ML that are not identified as licensed environmental water but are intended to be used for environmental purposes.
 These are held by the Commonwealth Government.
-These access licences are regulated river (general security), regulated river (high security) access licences and supplementary water access licences. - This Division sets out the total volumes or unit shares in the share components of access licences in the water source as at 1 July 2020.
+These access licences are regulated river (general security), regulated river (high security) access licences and supplementary water access licences. - This Division sets out the total volumes or unit shares in the share components of access licences in the water source as at 1 July 2020 on the commencement of this Plan.
 The actual volume of water available from year to year will depend on climate, access licence priority and the provisions in this Plan.